balxor/brain/london-has-fallen-en.md

 * Increase coordination cost during war;
 * Make objective control more expensive;
 * Strengthen outside option for members who want to move;
-* Keep your own guild cleaner in governance, roles, and communication.
+* Keep your own guild cleaner in governance, roles and communication.

 ### 12.1 Read the Sources of a Large Guild’s Strength